KoolLSL/lslforge/README.md

 * EditBox plugin for a better block visualization: http://editbox.sourceforge.net/updates

+* Highlight currently selected word: https://marketplace.eclipse.org/content/highlight-selection

 ## Native Executable Compilation

-If **LSLForge** is behind from the newest `LSL` definitions of functions and constants, you may compile an executable for yourself, by git cloning the source and digging into `lslforge\haskell\src\Language\Lsl\Internal\FuncSigs.hs` and/or `lslforge\haskell\src\Language\Lsl\Internal\Constants.hs` and following the already existing examples.
+If **LSLForge** is behind from the newest `LSL` definitions of functions and constants, you may compile an executable for yourself, by git cloning the source and digging into `lslforge-dev\haskell\src\Language\Lsl\Internal\FuncSigs.hs`, `lslforge-dev\haskell\src\Language\Lsl\Internal\Constants.hs` and/or `lslforge-dev\haskell\src\Language\Lsl\Internal\EventSigs.hs` and following the already existing examples.
 You will need to compile the code now with Haskell compiler and specify newly built file in Eclipse LSLForge Preferences.
 This should be enough for a while.
 Continue reading for details.

 ### Requirements